 The jib operator are camera operators trained to smoothly lift and lower cameras using the crane arm, while the counterbalance keeps the shot smooth.
 Jibs are used to capture what is referred to as a crane shot.

-This person is responsible for the creation and application of all on screen graphics and visuals shown within the broadcast.
+This person is responsible for the application of all on screen graphics and visuals shown within the broadcast.
 This includes introductory segments, lower thirds, and on screen aids.
 The graphic designers run the green screen overlays for lower third templates viewed on screen during broadcast.

-This person works behind the scenes to ensure all set pieces and props are set on the correct marks for each camera change.
+These people work behind the scenes to ensure all set pieces and props are set on the correct marks for each camera change.

-The film editor works closely with the producer and technical director to edit and produce all on screen graphics and pre-recorded segments that work as visual aids during the Broadcast.
+The film editor works closely with the producer and technical director to edit pre-recorded segments that air during the Broadcast.
 This role provides the students with real world experience with industry grade equipment and software.

 The show timer ensures the show is in correct time.
 They work closely with the crew members to ensure everyone understands the format of the show.